Alberta Record

 · Order in Council / Alberta Securities Commission governance reset · in-force

-The OIC redesignates a lead independent member for the Alberta Securities Commission and prescribes new governance powers and duties for this role, including calling and chairing independent member meetings and reviewing commission agendas…
+The OIC redesignates a lead independent member for the Alberta Securities Commission, prescribing new governance powers and duties for the role, including calling and chairing independent member meetings and reviewing Commission agendas.

 What changed